nammbash/openfl/README.md

 ```

 ## Run Using Bare Metal
-See [AGGREGATION-ALGOS](AGGREGATION-ALGOS.md) for supported aggregation algorithms.
+See [Modes and API](#modes-and-associated-api) for supported aggregation algorithms.
 ```shell
 <mode>   mode you want to trigger.